Skycatch/nodeconf-hackathon/.github/ISSUE_TEMPLATE/hackathon-questions.md

 ## Context

-__ Tell us Give us some context about your project or ideas. __
+__ Give us some context about your project or ideas. __

 ## Question

 __ What is your concrete question?
-If is needed you can add information about the flight logs/datasets you're using __
+If is needed you can add information about the flight logs/datasets you're using and tell us what you might be having trouble with __

 __
 ** Don't forget add the `challengeX` tag.